Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: METHOD

 We have restricted all analysis to overlapping BBH events.
-This was done we expect these types of overlap to cause the most significant bias in parameter estimation.
-From preliminary studies we also found that overlapping BBH events could show precession-like effects.
-Even when the component signals contained little to no precession.
+This was done as we expect these types of overlap to cause the most significant bias in parameter estimation within the next decade of ground-based detections, see Sec. \ref{P_BBH_OL} for further information.
+From preliminary, exploratory, studies we also found that overlapping BBH events could show precession-like effects.
+This is the case even when the component signals contained little to no precessing spin.

-Other studies \cite{pizzati2021bayesian, samajdar2021biases} have looked at overlapping BNS events and BBH events that merge during a visible BNS signal.
+Other studies \cite{pizzati2021bayesian, samajdar2021biases} have considered overlapping BNS events and BBH events that merge during a visible BNS signal.
 For the sake of reducing computational time we have left these studies for future analysis.
-However, we expect that BNS+BBH mergers are less likely to cause significant bias due to their vastly different frequency evolution's.
+However, we expect that BNS+BBH mergers are less likely to cause significant bias due to their vastly different frequency evolutions.
 Unless the SNR of the BBH signal is very high relative to the BNS, sampling will likely recover the BNS correctly when given priors for the BNS, due to the much larger number of cycles.
 The signal will remain clean for much of its observable period.
-If recovery of the BBH is desired then unless the relative SNR is very large then it is likely that no reliable PE can be performed in this situation.
+If recovery of the BBH is desired then, unless the relative SNR is very large, it is likely that no reliable PE can be performed in this situation.

-For the recovery a constant set of priors was used throughout the study.
+For the recovery a constant set of priors were used throughout the study.
 These priors were kept as close as possible to those outlined in Appendix C of \cite{abbott2019gwtc}, in order to best match initial analysis that would be performed in the event of a detection trigger.
 To fully encompass the parameters of both systems, some of these priors were widened slightly.
 The luminosity distance prior was set with an upper limit of $6000\,\mathrm{Mpc}$ in order to cover the large luminosity distance of the lowest mass Signal B at SNR 5.

 It is possible that the interference of the waveforms could cause merger like effects earlier in the period of the signal.
 Therefore, the merger time prior was also widened from 0.2 seconds to 1 second.
-This was done in order to encompass the full chirps of each signal.
-This would allow for any signals that might interfere in such a way to cause chirp like characteristics far from the true merger.
+This was done in order to encompass the full chirp of both signals.
+This would allow for any signals that might interfere in such a way to cause chirp-like characteristics far from the true merger.

 The runs were all performed with signals injected in the commonly used "zero-noise" approximation where the noise is assumed to be identically zero across all frequencies.
 The resultant obtained posteriors are then expected average posterior under a large number of noise realisations.
 In addition we performed runs with Gaussian noise added to the signal to ensure consistency in our zero-noise results.
 None of these runs differed qualitatively from the posteriors found in the zero noise case and all conclusions held.